SalesforceSFDC/Exam-Prep/Administrator Certification Prep/README.md

 * Authentication determines who can login.
 * Manual sharing can be used to add individual users and access but the role cannot be specified.
 * Opportunity teams allow the role and access to be specified for each team member.
+* OWD are used to restrict access to records.
+* Roles open up access vertically and not horizontally.
+* A criteria based sharing rule (sharing records based on role)